Can I get fibre in my area?

-Fibre broadband uses plastic or glass core to transmit data in the form of pulsing light beams.
+Fibre broadband uses plastic or glass cores to transmit data in the form of pulsing light beams.
 More data can travel faster over fibre optic cables.

-To find out if superfast fibre broadband is available in your area, use the Official Ofcom broadband coverage checker
+Use the Broadband Coverage Checker to find out if superfast fibre broadband is available in your area.

 - Virgin Media M500 Fibre (500Mb)